chikusanao/housevoltex-server-rules/rules.md

 The House Voltex Tournament Server is a community centered around interaction among rhythm game players both domestically and internationally.
 We hold real-time matches using SOUND VOLTEX EXCEED GEAR (KONASTYLE version), as well as score attacks and interaction matches involving the arcade version, so please feel free to join us!

 Please observe the following rules to ensure a comfortable experience for everyone in our community.

+All rules will be updated and the differences will be shown on this github, as long as Chigusa Nao remains in contact.
+These will be transcribed to Discord.

 ## Server Rules
 1. Be respectful and courteous.